damarisbangean/paradigmsofglobalization/index.md

 # PARADIGMS OF GLOBALIZATION

-In the last 150 years, the world has experienced three epochs, or "waves" characterised by increased international integration: the 50 years preceding World War I, the quarter of a century after World War II, and the present time.
+In the last 150 years, the world has experienced three "waves of globalization" characterised by increased international integration: the 50 years preceding World War I, the quarter of a century after World War II, and the present time.

-Following World War I, two of the major international organizations that essentially embody the process of globalization come into being: the World Bank (1944) and the United Nations (1945).
+Following World War II, two of the major international organizations that essentially embody the process of globalization come into being: the World Bank (1944) and the United Nations (1945).

 What do these organizations do?